Ramkrishna013/Assignment/Readme.md

 for 10 days: 372/773

+# Run the script

+python /path/to/graduation.py

 # Testing

-There are sample test cases hardcoded in findProbability(academic_days_list) which can be edited as per the need
+There are sample test cases hardcoded in find_probability(academic_days_list) which can be edited as per the need